OUR COMMUNITY

 • 99th Garrison

-Throughout the year, keep your eyes peeled for our roaming Star Wars costuming group, who visit the centre regularly collecting donations for our centre charities.
+Throughout the year, keep your eyes peeled for Luke Sky Walker, Darth Vader, C-3PO, and the rest of our resident Star Wars costuming group who regularly visit, raising thousands for charities.

 • TC Stars